Here’s why women are more likely to report vaccine side effects

 “But the disadvantage for women is that they can also experience stronger autoimmune responses, meaning that the immune system attacks things in the body that belong there,” Grødeland said.

-In general, far more women than men are affected by autoimmune diseases, according to.
+In general, far more women than men are affected by autoimmune diseases, according to a research review from 2020.

 But at the same time, women may have other biological benefits.